 Federation kinda works.
-It’s gotten better, but you need a smart and powerful engine behind it to figure out how to efficiently execute and merge the queries.
+It’s gotten better, but you need a smart and powerful optimization engine behind it to figure out how to efficiently execute and merge the queries.
 Transformations are still needed, but without persisting data these must be performed at query time.
-Federation is still alive and well in tools like Power BI and Denodo, but nobody believes that it’s an ETL killer.
+Federation is still alive and well in tools like Denodo, but nobody believes that it’s an ETL killer.
 This is good, because these tools can be useful, provided the folks using them know what they’re good for…and what they’re not.

 Hadoop works fine, but it’s hard for the average user to understand, and even with Hive it never took off as a schema-on-read data warehouse platform.
 It’s a wonderful processing platform though.

 I mean…not all your problems are nails, so you’re gonna need more than a hammer.